Melbourne Ice

 The Melbourne Ice is an Australian semi-professional ice hockey team from Melbourne, Victoria, based at the Icehouse in the Docklands precinct of central Melbourne.
-Founded in 2000, the Ice have been a member of the Australian Ice Hockey League (AIHL) since 2002, and are four-time Goodall Cup champions and H Newman Reid Trophy premiers.
+Founded in 2000, the Ice have been a member of the Australian Ice Hockey League (AIHL) since 2002, and are five-time Goodall Cup champions and H Newman Reid Trophy premiers.

 History

 Foundation

 The Melbourne Ice was established in 2000 by Mark Weber after the initial three AIHL teams asked Weber to start a team in Melbourne.
-The Ice spent two years playing exhibition matches and researching prospects at the Olympic Ice Skating Centre in Oakleigh South, Victoria.
+The Ice spent two years playing exhibition matches and researching prospects at the Olympic Ice Skating Centre in Oakleigh South.
 Weber was named foundation chairman and president when the Ice were accepted into the AIHL in April 2002.
-The Ice joined the Australian Ice Hockey League as part of a three team expansion of the league, along with Newcastle North Stars and Western Sydney Ice Dogs.
+The Ice joined the Australian Ice Hockey League as part of a three-team expansion of the league, along with Newcastle North Stars and Western Sydney Ice Dogs.

 Oakleigh era

 During the first two seasons the Ice play home matches at Oakleigh with occasional matches played in Bendigo.
 The Melbourne Ice appointed long time Demons IHC Victorian coach Rod Johns as inaugural head coach.
 Glenn Grandy and Jon Moses formed the first Ice leadership team as duel captains.

 The Melbourne Ice's first ever AIHL match was played on 4 May 2002.
 The Ice played Adelaide Avalanche at home at Olympic Ice Rink, Oakleigh.
 The match was tough with a combined total of 77 penalty minutes.
 The Ice outshot the Avalanche 31 to 25 with Greg Sturrock scoring the Ice's first ever AIHL goal, assisted by Ross Howell and Jon Moses.
 Vinnie Hughes scored the Ice's second goal but it proved to be a consolation goal as Adelaide defeated the Ice 5–2.
 The Ice finished their first AIHL season in last place in the league standings with two wins and fourteen losses.